Research Team

 Responsibility to Protect R2P | International Relations Theory | Constructivism and Norm Diffusion | Peace and Conflict Studies | International Justice | Global Governance | United Nations | Human Protection

-Dr Cristina G. Stefan is Associate Professor of International Relations in the School of Politics and International Studies, at the University of Leeds in the UK.
+Dr Cristina G. Stefan is Professor of International Relations in the School of Politics and International Studies, at the University of Leeds in the UK.
 After receiving her PhD from Western University in Canada in 2007, Cristina undertook research and teaching appointments in Canada and the United States, at the University of Toronto, Western University, and the City University of New York.
 She was awarded several research grants, the latest including a British Academy Rising Star Engagement Award (PI) and the Women of Achievement Award from the University of Leeds.

 Cristina is Co-Founder of the European Centre for the Responsibility to Protect (ECR2P), and the Centre’s Co-Director.
 She also launched a global network of women academics, researchers, experienced diplomats, United Nations and European Union officials, seasoned policy-makers and practitioners, civil society and charity directors, working in the fields of international peace, security and the Responsibility to Protect (R2P) across the globe.
 This global network of experts is entitled Women Network on the Responsibility to Protect, Peace and Security.
 Cristina is Associate Editor of the European Journal of International Security.